|

 I shall see you tomorrow.
 He tucked his fingers under

-her chin, and raised her face.
-But, as he went to kiss her mouth,
+her chin, and lifted it.
+But, as he went to kiss her mouth, she

 bye.

-The elleth watched him leave, hurrying down the main staircase.
+The elleth watched him hurry down the main staircase.
+You

-A small crowd had assembled to watch the Border Guards move out.
+As usual, a small crowd had assembled to watch the Border Guards

 Legolas, standing before his mounted troops, placed his hand